Eifuku: Geography and geology

 The Eifuku seamounts are located northwest of Farallon de Pajaros island in the Northern Marianas.
 Geologically, both Eifuku seamounts are part of the Northern Marianas volcanic arc and are grouped within the Northern Seamount Province.
 The Northern Marianas are part of the c.
 2500 km Izu-Bonin-Mariana Arc between Japan and Guam, which owes its existence to the subduction of the Pacific Plate underneath the Philippine Plate that began in the Eocene.
 About 40 submarine and island volcanoes make up the Northern Marianas arc.

-NW Eifuku and Eifuku are small volcanoes at the northwestern end of a volcano chain that also includes Daikoku, which is larger than NW Eifuku.
+NW Eifuku and Eifuku are small volcanoes at the northwestern end of a volcano chain that also includes Daikoku; NW Eifuku is the smallest of these.
 Daikoku also features hydrothermal venting and has been considered a twin cone with Eifuku.
 Eifuku proper is composed of boulders, dykes and lava domes.
 The occurrence of volcanic breccia, hydrothermal muds, sandstone and sulfides has been reported but without a clear attribution to either Eifuku or NW Eifuku.

 NW Eifuku seamount rises to 1535 m depth below sea level and has a roughly conical outline, with a basal width of 9 km.
 Its summit is formed by a lava dome that is surrounded by jagged rocks.
 A ridge, which likely corresponds to a dyke in the crater, runs from the summit and features old and mostly inactive hydrothermal vents.
 Rocks with columnar joints, lava spines and pillow basalts are found in the summit region.
 The southwestern slope of NW Eifuku and its summit are cut by the scar of a sector collapse.
 A northwest-southeast trending fracture may underlie the seamount and could be responsible for the mass wasting observed on the seamount.
 The venting at "Champagne" appears to indicate that there is degassing magma.